Sichuan (pop 84 million) November 2014

 Wenshu Temple is a Buddhist temple located in Qingyang District, Chengdu.
 A finger bone relic of the Sakyamuni Buddha is enshrined in the temple.

-Zhaojue Temple is a Buddhist temple located in has been burned down and rebuilt several times, due to the natural disasters and wars, the modern temple was completed in 1984.
+Zhaojue Temple is a Buddhist temple located in has been burned down and rebuilt several times, due to natural disasters and wars, the modern temple was completed in 1984.

 Modern Architecture Buildings: